bscls dao curriculum

 To obtain your transcripts, please visit the UNMC Student Services website.

 Diplomas are issued once a year in May.
-Upon successful completion of all requirements by the deadline dates set by the Program, graduates of the BSCLS DAO are welcome to participate in the graduation ceremonies in Omaha, Nebraska if they can.
+Upon successful completion of all requirements by the deadline dates set by the Program, graduates of the BSCLS DAO are welcome to participate in the graduation ceremonies in Omaha, Nebraska.